AdithyaPadmashali/AdithyaPadmashali/README.md

 ### Engineer 👋

-My name is Adithya P. I'm currently pursuing B.Tech, Computer Science in PES University.
+My name is Adithya P. I'm currently pursuing B.Tech, Computer Science.

 <!--
 **AdithyaPadmashali/AdithyaPadmashali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.